robinweser/fela/docs/advanced/Plugins.md

 const renderer = createRenderer(config)
 ```

-### Order Matters
-Your style objects get piped from left to right.
-Always remember that the plugin order can matter, as some plugins might depend on each other.

-## Example
+### Example

 Lets say we want to automatically add vendor prefixes to all of our style objects.
-Luckily there is already a package called [inline-style-prefix-all](https://github.com/rofrischmann/inline-style-prefix-all) which does exactly that.<br>
+Luckily there is already a package called inline-style-prefix-all which does exactly that.
 It turns out, to create the plugin we just need to create a function that takes our current styles and returns the prefixed styles.
 That's it.

 ```javascript